 Aussies love their TVs.
-In fact, our infatuation with the small screen (now a not so small screen) has resulted in twice as many working TVs in Australia as there are households.
+In fact, our infatuation with the small screen and big screen TVs has resulted in twice as many TVs in Australia as there are households.
 To maintain sales, manufacturers often have to come up with new ways to convince us that we need a new TV, or even two.
 So it's no wonder that TVs now come with long lists of features, full of technical jargon and important-sounding acronyms.
 And, that it can be very hard to figure out exactly what's important and what's not.

 That's where a CHOICE buying guide comes in.
 We've been testing TVs for almost as long as they've been on the market in Australia.
 In that time we've learned a lot about what matters, and what's nothing more than marketing speak.

 It's fair to say we like them big in Australia – our average TV size is now 140 cm.

 Aside from your personal preferences about how it looks and whether you really want a super-large TV in your lounge room, you should consider a few other factors before you buy.

 - The size of your room, and how far you generally like to sit from the screen.
 This will help determine what size TV you should get.
 A 127cm (50") HD TV (1920 x 1080 pixels) will be fine at a viewing distance of two metres.
 If you want to sit closer, you'll need to get a smaller set to avoid seeing the pixels (dots) that make up the screen.
 A bigger TV means you'll have to sit further away.

 - Based on what we've been told by our members, it might be worth considering the next size up.
 The introduction of 4K with much higher resolution than Full HD throws up another issue as you can now have a large TV in a small room and sit closer to the screen before seeing the individual pixels.